oat-sa/lib-lti1p3-core/doc/tutorials/jwks.md

         "kid": "1"
     }
     ```
-- If you want to support other algorithms than RS SHA 256, you can  implement the [JwkExporterInterface](../../src/Security/Jwks/Exporter/Jwk/JwkExporterInterface.php)
+- If you want to support other algorithms than RS SHA256, you can  implement the [JwkExporterInterface](../../src/Security/Jwks/Exporter/Jwk/JwkExporterInterface.php)

 ## Create a JWKS endpoint from several key chains

-Considering you have for example on your side those key pairs:
+Considering you have for example on your side those key chains:

-Pair 1:
+Chain 1:
-- public key path: `/home/user/.ssh/pair1/id_rsa.pub`
+- public key path: `/home/user/.ssh/chain1/id_rsa.pub`
-- private key path: `/home/user/.ssh/pair1/id_rsa`
+- private key path: `/home/user/.ssh/chain1/id_rsa`

-Pair 2:
+Chain 2:
-- public key path: `/home/user/.ssh/pair2/id_rsa.pub`
+- public key path: `/home/user/.ssh/chain2/id_rsa.pub`
-- private key path: `/home/user/.ssh/pair2/id_rsa`
+- private key path: `/home/user/.ssh/chain2/id_rsa`

 You can then use the [KeyChainRepository](../../src/Security/Key/KeyChainRepository.php):